mstadt/nephron/README.md

+# About
-This is latest version of sex-specific mathematical models implemented in Python.
-To speed up the computation time, paralle computation of different types of nephron is implemented.
-To run the paralle simulation code:
+This is latest version of sex-specific mathematical models for epithelial transport along the nephron implemented in Python 3.
+This includes the normal pregnancy study.
+Related research papers are listed below.
+Please cite appropriately.
+To speed up the computation time, parallel computation of different types of nephron is implemented for the multiple nephron model.

+# Instructions
-Use commend: **Python3 paralle_simulate.py --sex [option] --species [option] --type [option] --diabetes [option] --inhibition [option]**
+To run the parallel simulation code use command: **python3 parallel_simulate.py --sex [option] --species [option] --type [option] --diabetes [option] --inhibition [option] --pregnant [option]**

 The options here are:

-sex: **Male, Female**;
+sex: **Male, Female** (required);

-species: **human, rat**;
+species: **human, rat** (required);

-type: **superficial, multiple**;
+type: **superficial, multiple** (required);

-diabetes: **Severe, Moderate, Non**;
+diabetes: **Severe, Moderate, Non** (optional, default: Non);

+pregnant: **mid, late** (optional, default: non, only for female rat);

-inhibition: **ACE, SGLT2, NHE3-50, NHE3-80, NKCC2-70, NKCC2-100, NCC-70, NCC-100, ENaC-70, ENaC-100, SNB-70, SNB-100**.
+inhibition: **ACE, SGLT2, NHE3-50, NHE3-80, NKCC2-70, NKCC2-100, NCC-70, NCC-100, ENaC-70, ENaC-100, SNB-70, SNB-100** (optional, default: None).

+unx: **N, Y** (optional, default: N)

+Notes:
-Human only have ACE and SGLT2 inhibition cases.
+* Human only have ACE and SGLT2 inhibition cases.
 The others are for rats.

-The Way to understand output files:
+* pregnancy: only has been characterized for normal pregnant rat (i.e., not done for humans and for diabetes)

+### Understanding output

 All the output files' names are in following structure: 'sex_species_segment_concentration/flow_of_solute_in_compartment.txt'.